SAP Fiori for SAP S/4HANA – Identifying classic user interfaces available for use with SAP S/4HANA

 Check if the classic user interface still exists in SAP S/4HANA, for example by calling it directly.

-Providing the classic user interface still exists, it is ok to use it.
+Providing the classic user interface still exists, it may still technically work.

 Tip: If you have a few of these user interfaces to be checked, it’s ok to raise 1 incident for all the classic user interfaces in the same application component.
 Avoid raising long laundry lists of user interfaces that belong to unrelated application components, as that is likely to lead to delays and confusion in the support process.